-SMSF members do not have access to certain dispute resolution mechanisms, such as the Superannuation Complaints Tribunal (SCT) for their SMSF benefits.
-Disagreements can be resolved through alternative dispute resolution techniques or in court which can be at the members’ own expense.
+SMSF members do not have access to certain dispute resolution mechanisms, such as External Dispute Resolution (EDR) Schemes for their SMSF benefits.
+Disagreements can be resolved through alternative dispute resolution techniques or in court which can be at the members' own expense.

 Life and disability insurance can be more expensive and harder to obtain for SMSFs than for larger superannuation funds which can often also offer default levels of cover without a medical assessment.
 When establishing an SMSF you may want to consider whether to keep the account in your large super fund open with a sufficient balance to maintain your insurance.